 There is a screen, both literal and metaphorical, between those of us who design or commission sites, and those who use them.

 We just need a reminder once and a while to stay in touch with the people who are trying to use the things we build.
 When an architect designs a building, code requires that handicap accessible ramps are installed so that everybody is able to access the space...regardless of demographics of the target audience.
 Same thing, only in this case, we don't need a bunch of concrete.
 We just need to not mess anything up.
 Design with web standards.
 Don't try to simply satisfy the minimum web content accessibility guidelines, continually shoot for the highest degree of compliance you can attain.
 Talk about it with the other people on your team and on your client’s team.

 And while you're at it, feel awesome about yourself and about the fact you are designing for the frickin' future.

 Oh yeah, the future.

-around and realize that devices we use to consume web content are every
+There will be moment of realization, when we look around and realize that devices we use to consume web content are every

 bit as diverse as the people using them.

 ...and when we're struck by that notion, we’ll recognize that accessibility was the objective all along.